Scaling a multi-brand design system

 Governance works well when people feel empowered, I aim to lead by example and allow others to build on the ‘best practice’ provided.
 Some individuals / teams can be resistant to following a set of rules each time they design / develop.
 Hosting open forums where people can speak freely and have a say on how our design system works has been helpful.

 We need to get everyone on board when it comes to evolving our workflow and contributing to ways of working.
 This can be challenging.
 Product teams will often prefer to ask a central team to make changes for them, which is understandable.
 However, this can cause conflict if they are not placed at the ‘front of the queue’.
 To alleviate this issue, we now encourage teams to create their own ideas (based on acceptance criteria) and submit them for integration into the central library.
-This workflow is more desirable and has been successful at Kindred, although the process is ongoing and far from perfect.
-As with all good design we rely on communication and building good relationships, above all.
+This workflow is more desirable and has been successful at Kindred.
+As with all good design we rely on open communication and building good relationships, above all.